CarinaThobe/udacity/README.md

 from sklearn import tree
 from sklearn.ensemble import RandomForestClassifier

-# The Dataset is downloadable from kaggle:
+## Dataset
-https://www.kaggle.com/dalpozz/creditcardfraud
+The Dataset is downloadable from kaggle: https://www.kaggle.com/dalpozz/creditcardfraud